indieweb/wordpress-indieweb/readme.txt

 * Syndication Links - Automatically adds syndication links from a supported syndication plugin or by manual entry in the post editor.
 Support for NextScripts: Social Networks Auto-Poster (aka SNAP), the Medium plugin, and a few others.
 * MicroPub - A MicroPub Server for publishing posts using third-party Micropub clients
 * IndieAuth - Adds an IndieAuth endpoint to WordPress.
 Alternatively, if you do not want to enable this, you can use a third-party endpoint to login to the WordPress backend via IndieAuth.
-* Bridgy - User Interface for the Brid.gy Web Service
 * Microformats 2 - provides basic mf2 support for any WordPress theme that does not support mf2 already.
 Note, due to inability to access every element via a filter or action, an [IndieWeb theme](http://indieweb.org/WordPress/Themes) is recommended.
 * Simple Location - adds basic location and weather support to WordPress posts